takaho/aicluster/README.md

     npm install

-The server starts with "node aicserver" or "forever start aicserver."
+The server starts with following command.

+    node aicserver

 The default port of the server is 8091 and you can access the page at the URL http://localhost:8091/.
 The URL of local host is open when the program starts without --server option.

+## Uninstall
+Since all resources are included in the aicluster directory, the application is removed if contents in the directory are deleted.

 ## Usage